 The Relationship Between Child Support and Debts in Arizona

-Some people have asked about the relationship between child support and debts in Arizona.
-Well, the Arizona Court of Appeals answered that question in the case of Jorgenson v.
+This principle of Arizona law was recognized when the Arizona Court of Appeals answered that question in the case of Jorgenson v.
 Jorgenson.

-The child support payments for the parties’ son were to cease when he would later take up residence with James and the payments for their daughter were to increase to $300 after her twelfth birthday.
-Spousal support payments were to terminate December 31, 1980, when Julia remarried or graduated from the University, whichever occurred first.
+The child support payments for the parties’ son were to cease when he would later take up residence with Father and the payments for their daughter were to increase to $300 after her twelfth birthday.
+By October of 1980, the parties’ son had moved in with Father.

 The Impact of Debts on Child Support in Arizona